nafizjiwa/REDUX-Toolkit/README.md

         export const { actionCreator } = todosSlice.actions;            //ACTION CREATORS
         export default todosSlice.reducer                              //REDUCER
         export default sliceNameSlice.reducer
+## CONVERTING THE STORE TO USE `configureStore( )`
+- `configureStore( )` Automatically handles store set up
+- Wrap it around createStore( ) and combineReducers( )
+`const store = configureStore({INPUT OBJECT})`
+- INPUT OBJECT = A reducer property that defines a function to use as the root reducer,
+-                 or an object of slice reducers combined to create a root reducer.

+        reducer: {
+           // Define a top-level state field named `todos`, handled by `todosReducer`
+           todos: todosReducer,
+           filters: filtersReducer
+         }
+- REDUCER: Combines all slice reducers into root reducer function and avoid calling combineReducers( )
+- No need to call `createStore( )` root reducer creates a store
+-
 |REVIEW NOTES|
 |---|
 |- Helps simplify and refactor Redux logic with functions and methods|